-For all of these reasons (and also because of the military's history of staging coup d'états), Britain took a central role in taking this recommendation forward.
+For all of these reasons (and also because of the military's history of staging coup d'états), 13 Britain took a central role in taking this recommendation forward.
 Before the war's end, the UK-led Short Term [military] Training Team (STTT) was established to support Sierra Leonean troops fighting the RUF.
-This was later reformed into an organisation called the British Military Advisory Training Team (BMATT), which "integrat[ed]... hard security, public administration and civil service reform" in a way that "broke new ground in terms of cooperation" between the Department for International Development (DfID), Foreign & Commonwealth Office (FCO), and UK MoD.
-BMATT was, in essence, a cross-HMG effort to build entirely new state institutions.
-Note, BMATT later became the International Military Advisory Training Team (ISAT).13,p-q
+This was later reformed into an organisation called the British Military Advisory Training Team (BMATT), 13 which "integrat[ed]... hard security, public administration and civil service reform" in a way that "broke new ground in terms of cooperation" between the Department for International Development (DfID), Foreign & Commonwealth Office (FCO), and UK MoD.
+13 BMATT was, in essence, a cross-HMG effort to build entirely new state institutions.
+13 Note, BMATT later became the International Military Advisory Training Team (IMATT), and then later the International Security & Advisory Team (ISAT). ^{13,p-q}